polla-fattah/polla-fattah.github.io/_posts/2020-01-26-classification.md

 # Classification

-As mentioned previously, Classification is an instance of supervised learning.
+Classification is an instance of supervised learning.
 Supervised learning classification process includes a training phase to create a model (classifier).
 The entire process of using a supervised classification method is illustrated by Kotsiantis [^1] as shown in Figure \ref{fig:supervisedLearning}, with the training step being an important part of it.

 Different classifier models are created by using different classification algorithms, which can be divided into four main categories: Decision Tree Classifier, Probabilistic Classification, Support Vector Machines and Linear Discriminant Analysis [^2].
 These classifiers are discussed in the following subsections, with particular consideration of Decision Tree Classifiers deployed in this research.